The Australian Human Rights Commission has announced six finalists for the 2017 Human Rights Medal.

 Among them is Chrissie Foster and her husband Anthony.
 Sadly, Anthony passed away earlier this year, aged 64.
 The couple spent more than twenty years advocating and campaigning for survivors of child sex abuse, after two of their three daughters were abused by a Catholic priest in Melbourne.
 Their advocacy helped bring about the Royal Commission into Institutional Responses to Child Sexual Abuse.

 Dr John Malouf is an Ear, Nose and Throat, Head and Neck surgeon.
-For the past decade, he has provided free surgical outreach programs for Aboriginal and Torres Strait Islander people in remote communities in Queensland.
+For the past seven years, he has provided free surgical outreach programs for Aboriginal and Torres Strait Islander people in remote communities in Queensland.
 His programs aim to close the gap in health equality for Indigenous peoples, particularly in relation to ear and hearing conditions, and preventing subsequent disease or permanent disability.

 Walter Mikac is an advocate for strong gun control and the Founding Patron of the Alannah & Madeline Foundation.
 After the loss of his wife and two children in the tragic massacre at Port Arthur in 1996, Walter asked the then Prime Minister, the Hon John Howard, to review the nation’s gun laws.
 Today, Walter Mikac continues to be committed to the protection and rights of children by providing a voice for victims of serious violence and/or bullying.